 Academic residency begins on the date of application to your degree program.
 Prior Granite State College credits earned in nondegree status will apply to the residency requirements if the credit is applicable to the learner's approved plan of study.
 For an associate degree, residency is 16 credits.
 For a bachelor's degree, residency is 30 credits.
 A learner who has completed a Granite State College associate degree must earn an additional 14 credits in residence in the bachelor's program.
-Inactivation from an associate degree will require a full 30 hours in residency for a bachelor's degree.
 Up to 50% of our residency requirement, 8 credits in an associate degree and 15 credits in a bachelor's degree, may be met with credit from other USNH institutions so long as that credit is taken after application to a Granite State degree program.